jasonnguyen0310/Console-based-RPG-game/README.md

 explore: navigates to the next encounter and switches into fighting mode

 ## Inventory mode commands
-list: list items in inventory
+list: list items in inventory<br />
 equip: equips a weapon or armor item from the inventory.
-If the character is already wearing a weapon or armor, put it in the inventory before equipping the new item.
+If the character is already wearing a weapon or armor, put it in the inventory before equipping the new item.<br />
-close: return to explore mode
+close: return to explore mode<br />

-Fighting mode commands
+## Fighting mode commands
-info: view enemy health
+info: view enemy health<br />
 attack: attacks the enemy.
 This reduces the enemy's hitpoints by the damage of your weapon.
 The character's hitpoints get reduced by the damage of the enemy minus the defense of the currently worn armor (this can't be negative of course).
 If the character's hitpoints go below zero, you loose.
 If the enemy's hitpoints go below zero, you win this encounter and are rewarded with the loot.
 If this was the last encounter, you win the game and the game ends.